gShahr/Lowell-Showcase/README.md

       - Implementing a set with a linked list

-  - HackerRank: consists of various exercises on the HackerRank website (Mostly data structures)
+  - HackerRank: consists of various exercises on the HackerRank website (Mostly data structures and algorithms)